GillPer/YouTube_Transcribe_Summarizer/README.md

 ## Features

 - **YouTube Transcript Retrieval**: Uses the YouTube Transcript API to extract video transcripts from video URLs.
-- **Summarization with Google Gini Pro**: Integrates with Google Gini Pro for summarizing the extracted transcripts.
+- **Summarization with Google Gemini Pro**: Integrates with Google Gemini Pro for summarizing the extracted transcripts.
 - **Customizable Summaries**: Users can modify the summarization prompt to generate summaries tailored to their needs.
 - **Streamlit Interface**: A user-friendly interface for inputting video URLs, customizing summaries, and viewing results.